eliona-smart-building-assistant/device-app-template/README.md

 ### Generate Database access ###

-For the database access [SQLBoiler](https://github.com/volatiletech/sqlboiler) is used.
-The easiest way to generate the database files is to use one of the predefined generation script which use the SQLBoiler implementation.
+For the database access [Jet](https://github.com/go-jet/jet) is used.
+The easiest way to generate the database files is to use one of the predefined generation script which use the Jet implementation.

 ```
 .\generate-db.cmd # Windows